 The wrong pillow could cause neck stiffness or pain.

 According to the Harvard Health Letter website, pillows that are too soft or too hard can lead to neck pain or even spinal pain.
-“If your neck is bent in any way for an extended period of time, you’ll get uncomfortable,” physical therapist Matthew O’Rourke explained.
-O’Rourke told the site that certain pillows can hyperextend your neck, twist your neck, or offer inadequate support.
+“If your neck is bent in any way for an extended period of time, you’ll get uncomfortable,” physical therapist Matthew O’Rourke explains on the website.
+O’Rourke told the site that certain pillows can hyperextend your neck, twist your neck, and/or or offer inadequate support.

-The Harvard Medical School’s Healthbeat website offers some options to fix this: “If you sleep on your back, choose a rounded pillow to support the natural curve of your neck, with a flatter pillow cushioning your head.
+The Harvard Medical School’s Healthbeat website offers some options to address neck stiffness or pain that’s caused by an ill-fitting pillow: “If you sleep on your back, choose a rounded pillow to support the natural curve of the neck, with a flatter pillow cushioning your head.
 This can be achieved by tucking a small neck roll into the pillowcase of a flatter, softer pillow, or by using a special pillow that has a built-in neck support with an indentation for the head to rest in.”

 An unsupportive pillow could also cause pain in your shoulders, back, and arms.

-If you have a pillow that doesn’t adequately support your neck other muscles and ligaments may be affected, too.
-To avoid pain from an unsupportive pillow in the rest of your body, try and choose an option that allows your head, neck, and spine to be in a straight line (or in a neutral alignment).
+If people have a pillow that doesn’t adequately support their neck, other muscles and ligaments may be affected as well.
+To avoid bodily pain from an unsupportive pillow, try to choose an option that allows the head, neck, and spine to be in a straight line.
+(This is also referred to as “neutral alignment.”)

-Finding the right pillow will depend on your personal preferences as well as your primary sleep position.
+Finding the right pillow for someone will depend on their personal preferences as well as their primary sleep position.
 People who sleep on their sides tend to need more loft and support than stomach sleepers, who typically need a flatter pillow option.